devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 # What's Working.>>
 - Sleep / Wake
+- Wifi
-- Wifi and Bluetooth (bluetooth file transfer works)
+- Bluetooth (also bluetooth file transfer works)
 - App Store (see post install guide for more info)
 - Onboard audio
 - USB 2.0 / USB 3.0
 - USB 2.0 / USB 3.0
+- headphones
+- Trackpad
+- brightness keys(it's used as printscr and beside key for) increase and decrease brightness.
+- Input and Output
 - Everything (Much More).

 ## <What's Not working>